 Jailbreak your iPhone

-The second method is somewhat more complicated but much more useful.
+The second method is somewhat more complicated, but much more useful.
 It involves jailbreaking your iOS device and installing an app called Cydia, which is a directory of applications usable on a jailbroken iPhone or iPod Touch.
+We don't necessarily recommend this, because it will void any warranty that you currently have.
+And if something goes wrong, Apple will outright refuse to fix your phone.

 To log into iMessage remotely, just open your favorite web browser and enter the provided IP address followed by the server port number.